keremdincer/Thesaurus/README.md

 # Thesaurus

 I have tried to use Onion Architecture in this project to achieve separation of converns pattern.
+My goal was to complete all 3 features.
+But due to the lack of time I got, I could not provide test coverage for the project.

 ### Thesaurus Library
 `Core`, `Infrastructure`